 Yates is clearly the biggest stud of the group, but that doesn’t mean there aren’t others to be excited about.
-Craig Stammen led the bullpen in innings a year ago, and was solid in his role, but is a free agent, which will likely open the door for a younger, maybe more exciting option.
-Outside Yates, there isn’t anyone else projected to be in this bullpen over age 30.
-Andres Munoz isn’t even 21 yet, but he’ll likely get a lot of high-leverage innings with his dominant fastball that sits in the upper 90s.
+New additions Drew Pomeranz, and Emilio Pagan are set to join Yates as maybe the most feared late-inning combination in baseball.
+Craig Stammen led the bullpen in innings a year ago, and was solid in his role, Andres Munoz isn’t even 21 yet, but he’ll likely get a lot of high-leverage innings with his dominant fastball that sits in the upper 90s.
 Matt Strahm is on the outside looking in for a rotation spot and was so dominant after being moved to the bullpen in 2019 that they may just keep him there.
 Those are just a few of the options that new manager Jayce Tingler will have at his disposal in 2019, and those pieces could make for an even better group in 2020.

 Closer – Kirby Yates